gfranko/amdclean/README.md

   // Determines if conditional AMD checks are transformed
   // e.g. if(typeof define == 'function') {} -> if(true) {}
   'transformAMDChecks': true,
+  // Determines if a named or anonymous AMD module will be created inside of your conditional AMD check
+  // Note: This is only applicable to JavaScript libraries, do not change this for web apps
+  // If set to true: e.g. define('example', [], function() {}) -> define([], function() {})
+  'createAnonymousAMDModule': false,
   // Allows you to pass an expression that will override shimmed modules return
   // values e.g. { 'backbone': 'window.Backbone' }
   'shimOverrides': {},